qcscine/molassembler/src/molassembler/python/sphinx/index.rst

 Molassembler is a C++ library that aims to facilitate conversions between Cartesian and graph representations of molecules.
-It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate coordinates from graphs.
-It can capture the absolute configuration of molecules with multidentate and haptic ligands from positional data and generate non-superposable stereopermutations as output.
+It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate new coordinates from graphs.
+It can capture the absolute configuration of inorganic molecules with multidentate and haptic ligands from Cartesian coordinates and enumerate non-superposable stereopermutations at non-terminal atoms and non-isotropic bonds at arbitrary local shapes ranging up to the icosahedron and cuboctahedron.

 This is the documentation for molassembler's Python bindings which bind the core functionality of the library for quick prototyping.